Glaucoma Neuroimaging and Neurotherapeutics in Humans and Experimental Animal Models

 Although glaucoma treatments alter aqueous humor dynamics to lower intraocular pressure, the regulatory mechanisms of ocular fluid circulation and their contributions to the pathogenesis of ocular hypertension and glaucoma remain unclear.
 In addition, the microstructural organization and composition of the corneoscleral shell determine the biomechanical behavior of the eye, and are important in diseases such as glaucoma and myopia.
 In our laboratory, we study the ocular structures and physiology including aqueous humor dynamics, retinal pathophysiology, and microstructures and macromolecules in sclera and cornea, to understand the basics of ocular biomechanics and guide controlled ocular drug delivery in glaucoma and other vision disorders of the eye.
 We also study the efficacy of novel ocular reconstruction approaches such as whole-eye transplantation, osteo-odonto-keratoprosthesis and cataract surgery for vision restoration.

-MR Engineering and Methods Development for the Visual System
+Imaging Methods Development for the Visual System

 Understanding the mechanisms of vision in health and disease requires knowledge of the anatomy and physiology of the eye and the neural pathways relevant to visual perception.
 As such, development of imaging techniques for the visual system is crucial for unveiling the neural basis of visual function or impairment.
 In our laboratory, we develop and refine advanced MR imaging and spectroscopic methods to improve the sensitivity and specificity for evaluating the visual system in health and disease.
 These techniques include contrast-enhanced MRI (using manganese, gadolinium, iron oxide nanoparticles, and chromium, for example), diffusion MRI, functional MRI, magnetic resonance spectroscopy, susceptibility-weighted MRI, and magic angle–enhanced MRI of the eye and the brain.